Ministry-for-Primary-Industries/FarmEmissionsModel/README.md

     renv::restore()
     ```
 - Note an apppropriate version of Rtools may be required to compile libraries specified in the renv lockfile.

 ### 3. Add Farm Data

-Farm data inputs must conform to the [FEM data specification](https://www.mpi.govt.nz/dmsdocument/67533 "Click to download data specfication").
+Farm data inputs must conform to the FEM data specification, available for download as an asset with the associated release on the [releases page](https://github.com/Ministry-for-Primary-Industries/FarmEmissionsModel/releases).
+A supporting data dictionary is also available here providing detailed data definitions.

 Add conformant CSV or JSON data into an appropriate folder (default location: `FarmEmissionsModel/data_input/`).

 We recommend starting with the example data available in `FarmEmissionsModel/data_input_example/`.
 This is supplied in both CSV and JSON formats.

-*Note there is currently limited validation performed on input data but the majority of anticipated logic is described in the Data Specification.
-In future we intend for run_FEM.R to perform this validation and output error logs.*
+*Note there is currently limited validation performed on input data in FEM.
+It is the users responsibility to apply the validation rules contained in the FEM data specification, prior to passing data through FEM.*

 ### 4. Run Pipeline